yonatanp-jfrog/bookverse-demo-init/docs/SWITCH_JFROG_PLATFORM.md

-# Switch JFrog Platform Deployment (JPD)
+# Switch JFrog Platform Deployment

 ## Overview

-The BookVerse demo provides tools to easily switch between different JFrog Platform Deployments (JPDs).
+The BookVerse demo provides tools to easily switch between different JFrog Platform deployments.
 This is useful when:

-- Moving from a trial to a production JPD instance
+- Moving from a trial to a production JFrog Platform instance
-- Switching between different organizational JPD platforms
+- Switching between different organizational JFrog Platform instances
 - Testing the demo on different JFrog Platform configurations
-- Migrating between JPD regions or deployments
+- Migrating between JFrog Platform regions or deployments

 ## Available Methods